-- Consecutive absences will be monitored and may result in earlier warnings, and/or administrative withdrawal. - VA students will spend an additional 4.5 to 6 scheduled hours per week on campus in order to complete the on-line portion of the program. - International students will spend an additional six (6) scheduled hours per week on campus undertaking supervised online courses and/or supervised lab studio assignments, for which attendance will be taken. - Students receiving Veterans Administration Educational Benefits must maintain attendance of at least 80% of scheduled class sessions.
-Subject to the provisions of the Special Provisions for Students Receiving VA Benefits in this catalog, students falling below this attendance threshold must be withdrawn from the program and reported as terminated to the Veterans Administration.
+- Consecutive absences will be monitored and may result in earlier warnings, and/or administrative withdrawal. - Students receiving Veterans Administration Educational Benefits whose accumulated absences are in excess of twenty percent of total scheduled sessions, must be reported to the Veterans Administration as terminated. - VA students will spend an additional 4.5 to 6 scheduled hours per week on campus in order to complete the on-line portion of the program. - International students will spend an additional six (6) hours per week on campus undertaking online courses and/or supervised lab studio assignments, for which attendance will be taken.